Code-Institute-Submissions/FarisGJD-skincared_EditResub/README.md

 - Interested in Eastern or Western skincare

 ## Epics
-?
-Epics were created which were further distilled into ?
-User Stories.
+9 epics were created which were further developed into  9 user stories and 47 tasks respectivley.
+For more details please check the project tab of this repository.

+1.

 ## User Stories